Ben Purkiss: Chairmanship of PFA

-Purkiss was elected as chairman of the Professional Footballers' Association (PFA) in November 2017, succeeding Ritchie Humphreys, after a five-year spell on the management committee.
+Purkiss was elected as chairman of the Professional Footballers' Association (PFA) in November 2017, succeeding Ritchie Humphreys after five years on the management committee.
 He called for an independent review into the PFA and criticized numerous decisions made by the leadership, including a perceived lack of support and research into mental health issues and dementia.
 CEO Gordon Taylor was reported to have attempted to disbar Purkiss as chairman as he was not a contracted player at Walsall.
 In March 2019, it was reported that he was forced to stand down after the completion of a "full and open review" into the PFA's finances was presented at its 2019 AGM, along with its chief executive officer, Gordon Taylor and the PFA's entire management committee.
-However, by January 2020 both men were still in their posts, with the review still ongoing.
+However, by January 2020 both men were still in their posts, with the review ongoing.
 John Mousinho was elected as chairman of the newly formed Professional Footballers' Association (PFA) players' board in May 2021.

 Personal life

 He is married to political commentator Marina Purkiss (née Nigrelli).
-They live in West London and have one son.
+They live in west London and have one son.
 Purkiss worked as an employment lawyer in the City of London after leaving his role in the PFA.